marcosb74/marcosb74/README.md

 Currently I am 15 subjects away from finishing my studies in Computer Science, I am a student at UAI ( Universidad Abierta Interamericana ) in Argentina!

-I also like drawing manga, playing Tennis, Paddel and Swim !
+I also like drawing manga, playing Tennis, Paddel and Swimming !